Skip to content

 • Instance pill (bottom-left): collapsed view shows a globe icon plus aggregated <N> Regionen · <M> Spielplätze.
 While the registry is loading the pill shows a spinner; once the registry is known but backends are still fetching their data, the pill shows <completed>/<total> Regionen with a spinner until every backend has settled (success or error) — the fraction only appears on the first load, not on subsequent 5-min refresh polls.
 If the registry can't be fetched the pill turns red and reads "Registry nicht erreichbar".

 • Instance drawer: clicking the pill slides up a drawer listing each backend with its name, version badge (from get_meta), and individual playground count.
+If two backends' region polygons overlap (determined from the region_geom field in get_meta), the affected backends show a warning badge in the drawer.
 ESC, outside-click, or re-clicking the pill collapses it.

 • Deep-link scheme: see the deep-link behaviour table in the registry reference.